trilitech/tezos-developer-docs/docs/tutorials/build-files-archive-with-dal.md

   every execution step of a Smart Rollup needs to be provable to the Layer 1 in order for the refutation game to work, breaking down a slot into smaller pieces (pages, in this case) is necessary.
-- The `attestation_lag` field gives the number of blocks bakers have to attest that a slot has been published onto the DAL.
+- To attest that a slot has been published, bakers have some time which is expressed as a number of blocks.
+This number is `attestation_lag`.

 Let’s revisit the Big Picture with this additional knowledge, in order to refine it.
 Step 1 does not change: users keep posting data to DAL nodes, and get back